petrasl1976/wireguard_lab/README.md

 # wireguard_lab

-This role setups wireguard on host and deploys its public key to peers listed in host_vars.
+This role setups wireguard on host and deploys its public key and available subnets to peers

  * Prepare private and pub keys for each host:
 ```